HandsOnDataViz/book/docs/HandsOnDataViz.md

 ##### Headers with Cross-Reference Links

-This DataVizForAll book, each chapter and section is a separate .Rmd file.
+This book, each chapter and section is a separate .Rmd file.
 The numerical order of the file names (index.Rmd, 0.1-x.Rmd, 0.2-y.Rmd, 01-z.Rmd, etc) determines the sequence that they will appear in the built book.

 In the index.Rmd file, the settings for the web book state that each chapter and section will be split into its own HTML page, with no